ChiqueCode/car_dealerships_dream/README.md

 Financial Insights

 3. Financial Stability analysis of the credit scores of the possible customers
-4. Audience Count by Household incomes
+4. Potential clients by Household incomes

 Building Form for purchase: